QuantEcon/lecture-source-jl/source/rst/getting_started_julia/fundamental_types.rst

     inv(A) * B

-Although the last two operations give the same result, the first one is numerically more stable and should be preferred in most cases
+Although the last two operations give the same result, the first one is numerically more stable and should be preferred in most cases.

-Multiplying two **one** dimensional vectors gives an error -- which is reasonable since the meaning is ambiguous
+Multiplying two **one** dimensional vectors gives an error -- which is reasonable since the meaning is ambiguous.

-More precisely, the error is that there isn't an implementation of ``*`` for two one dimensional vectors
+More precisely, the error is that there isn't an implementation of ``*`` for two one dimensional vectors.

-The output explains this, and lists some other methods of ``*`` which Julia thinks are close to what we want
+The output explains this, and lists some other methods of ``*`` which Julia thinks are close to what we want.

 .. code-block:: julia
     :class: skip-test